Studying in Kuala Lumpur, Malaysia

 How did you get the study place?
 What was the application procedure like?

-The study place was perfect for me.
+The Study in Malaysia University was perfect for me.
 We had little bit difficulties while application procedure, but finally everything went fine.

 Which were the most interesting topics in your studies?